kurniawano/ictpsp.github.io/_Notes/Calling_Function.md

 - `int()` to convert a value into an `int` data type.
 - `input()` to get a value entered through a standard input device, which in most cases is your keyboard.

-We call these functions as built-in functions because Python provides these functions for our use.
-At the same time, we want to introduce the concept of abstraction and how functions actually provides that abstraction.
-For example, in order to display some data into a screen requires not a single instruction in a computer.
-It actually requires a number of instructions that would include part of the operating system before the data is displayed into the computer screen.
-However, Python **abstract** all those instruction into a single function called `print()`.
+We call these functions built-in functions because Python provides these functions for our use.
+At the same time, we want to introduce the concept of abstraction and how functions actually provide that abstraction.
+For example, displaying some data on a screen does not require a single instruction in a computer.
+It actually requires a number of instructions that include parts of the operating system before the data is displayed on the computer screen.
+However, Python **abstracts** all those instructions into a single function called `print()`.

 In a way, a *function* encapsulates some computation.
 Every computation may or may not have some input.
 It may or may not have some output.
-Similarly, every function does some computation.
-Some function may or may not have some input.
-Some functions may or may not have some output.
-We can draw a function like a blackbox as shown in the diagram below.
+Similarly, every function performs some computation.
+Some functions may or may not have input.
+Some functions may or may not have output.
+We can represent a function like a black box, as shown in the diagram below.

 <img src="/ictpsp/assets/images/lesson2/functions.png" width=600>